 2. Death of Young Children

-Whether the parents or the child dies first, it’s common for them to leave a plot open for another individual.
-Then, when they pass away, the death date is inscribed by a monument engraver.
+Whether the parents or the child die first, it’s common for them to leave a plot open for another individual.
+Ultimately, when they pass away, the death date is inscribed by a monument engraver.

 3. Adding a New Epitaph